timhwang21/shortcut-sloths/README.md

 It is recommended to play this game with your favorite text editor open, and trying out every new shortcut in your editor as you play!

+**Currently, Shortcut Sloths is configured to only work for Mac hotkeys.
+Sorry!**

 Have fun!

 ## Author